sdalexan/delta-app/README.md

 In Development:

-⦁	Alertf forms dealing with ratios
+⦁	Alert forms dealing with ratios

 ⦁	Comment Forms.